 Rather than using shift F3 by itself try adding the Fn key, Instead of using Shift+F3 use Fn+Shift+F3

-When you’re testing be sure that you’re in a program that accepts shift f3, as this combination only works in some programs, for conversion shortcuts that work In over 50 different programs you can use this app.
+When you’re testing be sure that you’re in a program that accepts shift f3, as this combination only works in some programs, for conversion shortcuts that work in other programs you can use this app.

 Shift F3 Not Working When The “Fn” Key Is Locked